UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch6.md

 # 6. Kaleidoscope: User Defined Operators
-At this point in the progression of the tutorial Kaleidoscope is a fully functional, albeit fairly minimal language.
+At this point in the progression of the tutorial, Kaleidoscope is a fully functional, albeit fairly minimal, language.
 Thus far, the tutorial has avoided details of the parsing.
 One of the benefits of using a tool like ANTLR4 is that you can accomplish a lot without needing to spend a lot of time thinking about the parser too much.
 With user defined operators we'll break that and get down and dirty with the parser a bit to make the operators work.

 > [!TIP]
 > The actual value of user defined operator precedence in a language is a bit debatable, and the
-> initial plan for the Llvm.NET tutorials was to skip this chapter as it doesn't really involve a lot of
+> initial plan for the Llvm.NET tutorials was to skip this chapter as it doesn't involve any new
-> new LLVM IR or code generation.
-After the code was done to get the other chapters working - this one was
+> LLVM IR or code generation.
+After the code was done to get the other chapters working - this one
-> still nagging, begging really, for a solution.
-The challenge to come up with a good solution was
+> was still nagging, begging really, for a solution.
+The challenge to come up with a good solution
-> ultimately too tempting to resist, and we now have a full implementation with a few useful extensions
+> was ultimately too tempting to resist, and we now have a full implementation with a few useful
-> on top!
+> extensions on top!
 (Exponent operator '^', '=' vs '==', '++', and '--')

 ## General idea of user defined operators
 User defined operators in Kaleidoscope are a bit unique.
 Unlike C++ and other similar languages the